Titans Grip

 Best for: The data-obsessed athlete who has years of training history to log and wants deep analytical insights into their long-term progress across all fitness domains.

-Limitations: It is fundamentally a logging and analytics platform.
-It does not provide active coaching cues, AI video analysis, or real-time technique feedback.
-You need to know what you’re doing and just want a superior system to record it.
+• Fundamentally a logging and analytics platform.
+No active coaching cues, AI video analysis, or real-time technique feedback.

-6. PushPress Go — best for affiliate member convenience
+6. PushPress Go — Best for Affiliate Member Convenience

 What it does: PushPress Go is the member app component of the PushPress gym management software.
 It handles class bookings, workout logging, and gym communications for athletes at affiliated boxes.